Scamming prevention guide

 Scamming is a violation of our in-game and forum rules.
 It is punishable and will result in your account being muted or banned, depending on the severity of the offence.

-It’s absolutely vital that you report anybody you believe is trying to scam you.
-The more evidence we’ve got the easier it is for us to catch the bad guys and keep RuneScape clean!
+- Report the scammer!
+The more evidence we’ve got the easier it for us to keep RuneScape clean!

 What to look out for

 Regardless of how a scam is dressed up, all scams can be avoided by adhering to this advice:

 - Do not ever drop or trade an item you are not willing to lose

 - Complete all deals in one trade

 - Pay attention to every trade window

 Are you asked to hop worlds in certain places?
 Or use certain items?